-On day 16 of my 366-day self-care challenge, I explored how to travel without experiencing the stress that often comes with it.
+On day 16 of my 366-day self-care challenge, I explored traveling without the stress so I could actually enjoy my vacation.

 I’ve traveled enough to know what not to do when planning a trip, and rushing around at the last minute is one of them.